dayoesq/church/README.md

 # Church RESTful API Documentation

 Welcome to the Church RESTful API documentation!
-This API is built using the Laravel framework and is designed to facilitate the management of church-related information and services.
-Whether you're a developer looking to integrate with this API or an administrator seeking to understand its capabilities, this guide will provide you with all the information you need.
+This API is built using the Laravel framework(v.10) and is designed to facilitate the management of church-related information and services.
+Whether you're a developer looking to take advantage this API or an administrator seeking to understand its capabilities, this guide will provide you with all the information you need.
+This full stack application is part of my mission to improving the online visibility of the church as well as promoting the gospel in my own little way.
+Please note that this project is still in the development face.

 ## Table of Contents